omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 This scenario shows how to create K8s cluster on virtual PC (multipass, kubeadm, containerd)

 When creating K8s cluster with Ubuntu and Windows, please use **Ubuntu 20.04, and Windows 2019 Server**.
 Because tested, and stable run on Ubuntu 20.04 and Windows 2019 Server:

+**Easy way to create K8s Cluster with Ubuntu20.04 (Control-Plane, Workers) and Windows 2019 Server:**

 - Ubuntu 20.04 Installation Files (updated: K8s 1.26.2, calico 3.25.0, containerd 1.6.10) without using Corporate Proxy:
   - https://github.com/omerbsezer/Fast-Kubernetes/blob/main/install.sh